MoEngage Secures Additional $180 million in Series F Funding; Completes Liquidity Event for Employees & Investors

 The round, led by ChrysCapital and Dragon Funds, underscores MoEngage's global momentum as enterprises move beyond legacy marketing clouds to adopt MoEngage's insights-led customer engagement platform for both marketing and product teams.

-SAN FRANCISCO, Dec.
-17, 2025 /PRNewswire/ -- MoEngage, the customer engagement platform for consumer brands, announced it has raised an additional $180 million as part of its Series F round.
+SYDNEY, Dec.
+18, 2025 /PRNewswire/ -- MoEngage, the customer engagement platform for consumer brands, announced it has raised an additional $180 million as part of its Series F round.
 This follows the $100 million secured in November 2025, taking the total Series F raise to $280 million.
 The latest investment was led by new investors ChrysCapital and Dragon Funds, alongside Schroders Capital, with continued participation from current investors TR Capital and B Capital.

-The capital will be used to accelerate innovation for the Merlin AI suite, scale go-to-market teams in North America and EMEA, and explore strategic acquisitions that extend the platform's capabilities or accelerate global expansion.
-Alongside these growth investments, MoEngage has completed its second employee tender offer, totalling approximately $15 million, which benefits 259 current & former employees in their wealth creation journey.
-The round included select secondary transactions for early investors, namely Eight Roads Ventures, Helion Venture Partners, Z47, and Ventureast.
+The capital will be used to accelerate innovation for the Merlin AI suite, scale go-to-market teams in North America and EMEA, and explore strategic acquisitions that extend the platform's capabilities.
+MoEngage continues to deepen its presence across Australia, New Zealand, and Southeast Asia, where enterprise brands are modernizing their customer engagement stacks and unifying marketing and product workflows.

 "At MoEngage, we believe our success is a collective effort, built on a culture of ownership and innovation.
 It is vital that we recognize the people who brought us to this stage," said Raviteja Dodda, CEO & Co-founder, MoEngage.
 "This liquidity program reflects that commitment by ensuring that the builders of MoEngage, our employees, and early investors have the opportunity to directly share in the milestones we achieve together.
 We are grateful for the partnership of ChrysCapital, Dragon Funds, Schroders Capital, TR Capital, and B Capital as we continue to scale globally."